 Follow directions for the driveline dressing change.

 Keep your chest tube sites and sternal incision open to air unless they are draining.
 If they are draining, cover them with dry gauze when you do your daily dressing change and before you go to bed at night.

 Your chest tube sutures will be removed in 3-4 weeks at a clinic visit.
-Please check that this visit has been scheduled.
+Be sure this visit has been scheduled.